rcatolino/remote/readme.md

 You can associate any command to any dbus call that doesn't ask for a input parameters.
 You can use a tool such as d-feet to find the calls you want to use.

+The default config file allows to control clementine via the 'music' profile, vlc via the 'video' profile, and in a very basic way, xbmc via the 'xbmc' profile.